Cute Soludos Sneakers Are Up to 66% Off at the Amazon Summer Sale

-Soludos Sneakers Are Up to 66% Off at the Amazon Summer Sale
+Soludos Sneakers Are Up to 66% Off at the Big Style Sale from Amazon

+If you’ve been looking for a cute new pair of sneakers for the summer, Soludos has a colorful women's range with not-to-be missed deep discounts thanks to the Amazon Summer Sale, also known as the Big Style Sale.
+If you are bummed about the postponement of Amazon Prime Day, the Amazon fashion summer sale includes white hot sales from loads of fashion brands offering deals up to 80% off.

+The sale kicked off Monday with deals on everything from apparel to luggage, and we've found amazing deals on essentials and designer pieces from Kate Spade, Marc Jacobs and Tory Burch to name a few.

 We can’t get enough of this pair of Rainbow Wave Sneakers, available in pink, white and black with a funky rainbow strip embroidered onto one side and the sun on the other.
 Who can have a bad day when your feet radiate such brightness?
 And if you do, the words “Chill Out” are adorably sewn onto the back!
 With 25% off thanks to the Amazon Summer Sale, they’re down from $139 to $104.25 here.